January 6, 2023

 Separately, the EU is moving ahead with its own plans.
 With both jurisdictions following their own regulatory change initiatives, the differences between the EU and UK frameworks are expected to create an additional layer of complexity for market participants active in both markets.

 We’ve been messaging that regulatory divergence was coming to our EU and UK clients since Q2 2020 when we saw the first signs in relation to the share trading obligation and refusal to grant the UK equivalence.
-It’s now over a year since Brexit and divergence is picking up in pace.
+It’s now over two years since Brexit and divergence is coming through on all new regulations as well as reviews of existing requirements such as MiFID II.

 We are seeing that outside of the EU, the UK is working to tailor its rules to suit the UK market’s growth and competitiveness.
-With the hope of equivalence lost, the UK is moving forward to enact rules that are more pragmatic and generally, remove rules that are not working as expected or are no longer serving a purpose.
+With the hope of equivalence lost, the UK has moved forward to enact rules that are more pragmatic and generally, remove rules that are not working as expected or are no longer serving a purpose.

 Post Brexit, the areas of divergence where we have already seen different approaches implemented are operational resilience, CSDR and the new prudential rules.
-Other topics that are now in focus are trading, market data, clearing, digital finance and ESG.
+Other topics that are now in focus are trading, market data, clearing, digital finance, ESG and the Consumer Duty.

 How Should Businesses Proceed?